March 17, 2010 Campus NewsletterPage address: https://www.mnsu.edu/media/newsletter/2010-03-17/

 Eiji Kawabata (Political Science & Law Enforcement) presented “International Norm Diffusion and Domestic Response in the Politics of Privacy in Japan” at the International Studies Association Conference in New Orleans in February.

-An article by Kebba Darboe (Ethnic Studies), “Historical Perspectives on Affirmative Action, Diversity and Multiculturalism in United States Higher Education,” was published recently in the Great Plains Sociologist.
+An article by Kebba Darboe (Ethnic Studies), “Historical Perspectives on Equal Opportunity & Title IX, Diversity and Multiculturalism in United States Higher Education,” was published recently in the Great Plains Sociologist.

 An article by Dan Houlihan (Psychology), “Teachers’ Commands and Their Role in Preschool Classrooms,” was published recently in the Journal of Research in Educational Psychology.